Decarceration in the United States: Release of non-violent offenders

-Decarceration Activists During the Pandemic
+Activism

 San Francisco district attorney Chesa Boudin

 San Francisco District Attorney Chesa Boudin, son of imprisoned Weather Underground member David Gilbert, said he reduced his city's jail population by 40% during the COVID-19 outbreak.
 Boudin told Forbes magazine (March 2020), "We can move to quickly and safely reduce the jail population so that jails are only holding people who are presenting an active threat of violence to the community."
-During the COVID-19 pandemic, Boudin joined 30 other prosecutors, including Rachel Rollins, Suffolk County, Massachusetts; Larry Krasner, Philadelphia, Pennsylvania; and Joe Gonzales, Bexor County, Texas, in calling on local officials to "stop admitting people to jail absent a serious risk to the physical safety of the community."
+During the COVID-19 pandemic, Boudin joined 30 other prosecutors, including Rachel Rollins, Suffolk County, Massachusetts; Larry Krasner, Philadelphia, Pennsylvania; and Joe Gonzales, Bexar County, Texas, in calling on local officials to "stop admitting people to jail absent a serious risk to the physical safety of the community."

 Boudin campaigned for D.A. on a platform of eliminating cash bail, establishing a unit to re-evaluate wrongful convictions and refusing to assist Immigration and Customs Enforcement (ICE) with raids and arrests.
 The San Francisco Police Officers Association and other law enforcement groups spent $650,000 in an unsuccessful effort to defeat Boudin.
 Attorney General William Barr criticized Boudin and like-minded DA's, accusing them of undermining the police, letting criminals off the hook and endangering public safety.
 In an interview during the COVID-19 pandemic, Boudin questioned whether the nation "can safely continue the national system of mass incarceration.
 Why do we need to take people to jail for non-violent offenses if what they really need is drug treatment or mental health services?"